level27/terraform-provider-level27/README.md

 ## Description

-This repository holds the cod for the Level27 Terraform plugin.
+This repository holds the code for the Level27 (https://level27.be) Terraform plugin.

 ## Documentation